SapienzaInteractiveGraphicsCourse/final-project-dream_team/README.md

-# 🏰 Lost Magic Isles
+# 🏝️ Lost Magic Isles

-A 3D fantasy adventure game developed with **Three.js** and **Vite** for the Interactive Graphics course at **Sapienza University of Rome**.
+A 3D fantasy adventure game developed with Three.js and Vite for the Interactive Graphics course at Sapienza University of Rome.

-The player explores a magical world made of floating islands, fantasy characters, quests, interactive objects, weather effects, and story-driven challenges.
+The player explores a magical world made of floating islands, fantasy characters, interactive quests, dynamic weather effects, procedural animations, and story-driven challenges.

 ---

-## 📌 Overview
+## 📖 Overview

-**Lost Magic Isles** is an interactive 3D game set in a magical kingdom suspended in the sky.
+**Lost Magic Isles** is an interactive 3D adventure set in a magical kingdom suspended in the sky.

-The story follows a main character who is asked by a mage to recover a lost magical book.
-After completing this first quest, the player must enter the castle, fight a dragon, obtain a precious gem, and return it to the mage.

-As a reward, the mage gives the protagonist a flying carpet, which allows the player to travel to Shifu's island.
-There, Shifu asks for help collecting wood and repairing a broken bridge.

-Once the bridge is repaired, the world changes: night falls and rain begins.
-The protagonist then returns to the main island through a portal and meets a villager who offers shelter for the night.
-Before entering the house, the player must complete a small minigame to open the door.

-After entering the house, the protagonist rests and wakes up the next morning, ready to begin a new adventure.
+The player must help the inhabitants of the floating islands restore the magic that has disappeared from their world.
+During the adventure, the protagonist explores different areas, retrieves magical artifacts, fights a dragon, travels on a flying carpet, repairs a broken bridge, and completes interactive challenges.

-The project focuses on real-time 3D graphics, modular scene organization, imported GLB models, user interaction, collision detection, procedural animation, and dynamic visual effects.
+The project focuses on real-time 3D graphics, hierarchical models, procedural animation, user interaction, collision detection, particle systems, dynamic lighting, and modular game-state management.

 ---

 ## 🛠️ Technologies Used

+- JavaScript
-- **JavaScript**
+- Three.js
-- **Three.js**
+- Vite
-- **Vite**
+- HTML
-- **HTML**
+- CSS
-- **CSS**
+- WebGL
-- **GLTF / GLB 3D Models**
+- GLTF / GLB 3D models
+- Meshopt compression and decoding

 ---

-## 🎮 Main Features
+## 🌍 Main Features

-### 🌍 3D Fantasy World
+### 🏰 3D Fantasy World

-The game world includes:
+The game world contains several interconnected fantasy environments, including:

 - Floating islands
 - A magical castle
+- Fantasy houses and towers
+- Forests and vegetation
 - A broken bridge
 - Clouds and rain
-- Vegetation and decorative objects
-- Fantasy houses and props
+- Decorative lamps and props
 - Interactive characters
 - A flying carpet
-- A portal between islands
+- A portal connecting different areas
-- A final village scene
+- A final village environment

-The environment is designed to create a magical atmosphere and guide the player through different stages of the story.
+The environments change as the story progresses, helping guide the player through the different stages of the adventure.

 ---

-### 🧍 Player Character
+### 🦴 Hierarchical Models and Procedural Animation

+The project uses rigged GLB models containing hierarchical skeleton structures.

+No imported animation clips are used.
+Character animations are generated procedurally in JavaScript by modifying the transformations of individual bones at runtime.

-The player controls a 3D character imported from a GLB model.
+The player character contains several connected body parts, including:

-The character includes a skeleton structure, allowing procedural animation of different body parts such as:

-- Arms
+- Hips and spine
-- Legs
+- Head
 - Shoulders
+- Upper arms and forearms
+- Upper legs and lower legs
 - Feet
-- Spine
-- Head

-The walking animation is generated procedurally by rotating the bones during movement.
+During movement, the arms and legs swing in alternating directions, while smaller movements are applied to the torso and head.

+The same hierarchical approach is also used for other animated characters, including the dragon and Master Shifu.

 ---

+### 🧙 Interactive Characters

+The player can interact with several characters throughout the story, including:

+- The Mage
+- Master Shifu
+- The Dragon
+- Village characters
+- Other fantasy creatures

+Characters react to the player's position and current quest progress.

+Dialogue sequences are activated through keyboard interaction and are used to introduce missions, explain objectives, and unlock new stages of the game.

+---

 ### 🎥 Camera System

+The game supports two camera modes:

-The game includes a third-person camera that follows the player during exploration.
+- **Third-person view:** the camera smoothly follows the player during exploration.

-A first-person mode is also available and can be activated during specific moments or interactions.
+- **First-person view:** the camera is positioned at the character's eye level.

+The player can switch between the two modes using the `V` key.

+In third-person mode, the arrow keys rotate the camera and control its distance from the player.

+In first-person mode, the vertical arrow keys control the viewing pitch.

 ---

-### 🧩 Quest System
+### 📜 Quest System

-The game is based on a sequence of story-driven quests:
+The game follows a sequence of connected story-driven quests:

 1. Talk to the mage.
 2. Find the ancient magical book.
 3. Return the book to the mage.
 4. Reach the castle.
 5. Fight the dragon.
+6. Complete the dragon puzzle.
-6. Obtain the gem hidden inside the castle.
+7. Obtain the magical gem.
-7. Return the gem to the mage.
+8. Return the gem to the mage.
-8. Receive the flying carpet as a reward.
+9. Receive the flying carpet as a reward.
-9. Travel to Shifu's island.
+10. Travel to Master Shifu's island.
-10. Talk to Shifu.
+11. Talk to Master Shifu.
-11. Collect the axe.
+12. Collect the axe.
-12. Collect wood.
+13. Gather wood.
-13. Repair the broken bridge.
+14. Repair the broken bridge.
-14. Return to the main island through the portal.
-15. Meet the villager.
+15. Observe the transition to night and stormy weather.
-16. Complete the door-opening minigame.
+16. Return through the portal.
-17. Enter the house and rest for the night.
+17. Continue the final part of the adventure.
-18. Wake up the next morning, ready for a new adventure.

-Each task unlocks the next step of the adventure.
+Each completed task updates the game state and unlocks the next stage of the story.

 ---

+### 📕 Magical Book Quest

+The first quest requires the player to find an ancient magical book.

+The book is surrounded by a procedural particle effect and floats in the environment.
+When collected, it follows the player until it is delivered to the mage.

+The object changes its position and state according to the player's progress.

+---

+### 💎 Magical Gem Quest

+After defeating the dragon, the player can retrieve a magical gem.

+The gem includes:

+- Floating movement
+- A glowing particle aura
+- Collection interaction
+- Player-following behaviour
+- Delivery interaction
+- A final orbit around the mage

+Delivering the gem completes the first major section of the adventure and unlocks the flying carpet.

+---

 ### 🐉 Dragon Fight

-Inside the castle, the player faces a dragon.
+Inside the castle area, the player faces a flying dragon.

-The fight is part of the main story and allows the protagonist to obtain the gem requested by the mage.
+The dragon follows a procedural orbit around the castle.
+Its flight position is calculated according to the dimensions and centre of the castle environment.

+Its wing animation is generated at runtime by interpolating the rotations of multiple bones without using imported animation clips.

+The player attacks the dragon using the `R` key.
+Successful attacks trigger:

+- Health reduction
+- Damage flashes
+- Particle explosions
+- An expanding shockwave
+- Puzzle-based combat phases
+- A final defeat animation

+After the dragon is defeated, the magical gem becomes available and the next quest is unlocked.

 ---

-### 🧩 Minigame
+### 🧩 Puzzle Minigame

-The project includes a minigame connected to the final part of the story.

-After returning to the main island at night, the protagonist meets a villager who offers hospitality.
-Before entering the house, the player must complete a minigame to open the door.

-The specific mechanics of the minigame can be expanded or modified during development.
+The dragon fight includes an interactive image puzzle.

+At the beginning of the game, the player selects one of three difficulty levels:

+- **Easy:** 2 × 2 puzzle
+- **Medium:** 3 × 3 puzzle
+- **Hard:** 4 × 4 puzzle

+Puzzle pieces can be rearranged through drag-and-drop or mouse clicks.

+The game counts the number of turns used to solve the puzzle.
+Completing the puzzle damages the dragon and allows the battle to continue.

 ---

-### 🧞 Flying Carpet
+### 🧹 Flying Carpet

-After returning the gem to the mage, the player receives a flying carpet.
+After returning the magical gem to the mage, the player receives a flying carpet.

-The flying carpet allows the protagonist to travel from the main island to Shifu's island, unlocking a new area of the game.
+The carpet transports the protagonist from the main island to Master Shifu's island, unlocking a new environment and a new series of quests.

+The travel sequence includes animated movement and camera coordination.

+---

+### 🪓 Wood Collection and Bridge Repair

+On the second island, Master Shifu asks the player to repair a broken bridge.

+The player must:

+1. Talk to Master Shifu.
+2. Collect the axe.
+3. Gather the required wood.
+4. Reach the broken bridge.
+5. Use the collected resources to repair it.

+The bridge construction sequence contains animated particles and a transition between the broken and repaired models.

+Completing the bridge quest triggers the next environmental transformation.

 ---